 The authors are responsible for the scientific content of the manuscript.
-The journal reserves the right to request any scientific materials on the basis of which the article was prepared.
+The Journal reserves the right to request any materials on the basis of which the article was prepared.

-The review process after submitting a manuscript for publication can take up to 3 months.
+The process of reviewing a manuscript from receipt to decision on publication may take up to 3 months.

 A Digital Objective Identifier (DOI) needs to be attached to the manuscript accepted for publication.
 The editorial office performs all digital processing of materials (conversion to PDF, XML, etc.).